 Feral Cats (Felis catus)

-In addition the involvement of a respected vet and Cats Protection will aid any decisions on homing, surgical sterilisation and release.
+Once the feral cats have all been caught, we then work closely with a respected vet and Cats Protection to make any decisions on homing, surgical sterilisation and release.

-Pest Solutions have a experienced staff of Pest Management technicians who are here day and night to assist you with any Infestation associated challenges.
-Feral Cats (Felis catus).
+Pest Solutions have an experienced staff of Pest Management technicians who are here day and night to assist you with any infestation-associated challenges.
+We can assist with even the most aggressive of feral cats in a safe an humane manner, to ensure the infestation is dealt with in the right way.
 Pest Solutions have lots of local offices all over the United Kingdom which allows our highly professional service professionals in your area to react fast to help handle those unwanted Pests.

 Get in touch on Freephone 0800 027 2555 for helpful advice or to arrange a FREE survey or service call out.
 Find your local branch details here.